Badisi/xkeybrew/docs/guides/CONTRIBUTING.md

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines:

-* Search the [archive](archive) for an open or closed Pull Request that relates to your submission.
-You don't want to duplicate effort.
+* Search the [archive](https://github.com/Badisi/xkeybrew/pulls) for an open or closed Pull Request that relates to your submission to avoid duplicates.
+*
 * Make your changes in a new git branch:

      ```shell